ABRG-Models/morphologica/README.md

 It helps with:

 * **Visualizing your model while it runs**.
-A modern OpenGL visualization scheme called **morph::Visual** provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.
+A modern OpenGL visualization scheme called **morph::Visual** provides the ability to visualise 2D and 3D graphs of surfaces, lines, bars, scatter plots and quiver plots with minimal processing overhead.

 * **Configuration**: morphologica allows you to easily set up a simulation